Thursday, January 15, 2026

 Now that we are in the 250th anniversary year of the Declaration of Independence, there is debate over the significance of that document.
 For Gordon Wood, the distinguished historian of the American Founding, writing in the Wall Street Journal, the Declaration helps Americans understand who they are, because it states those truths that Americans must hold to be self-evident--the truths of equal liberty--that make America a "creedal nation" rather than a nation defined by race, ethnicity, and religion.
 But for Mark Brennan, writing in the January 2026 issue of Chronicles Magazine, Wood's creedal nation is a myth that contradicts the history of "America's Anglo-Protestant culture" as the real identity of the American nation (quoting from Samuel Huntington's Who We Are: The Challenges to America's National Identity).

-Protestant culture?
-So Catholic and Eastern Orthodox Christians cannot be real Americans?
-And certainly Jews, Muslims, and other religious traditions would have to be excluded.
+So what about Brennan's insistence on America's Protestant culture?
+Catholic and Eastern Orthodox Christians cannot be real Americans?
+And certainly Jews, Muslims, Hindus, and other religious traditions would have to be excluded.
 Think about what that means.

 As I have indicated previously, it has become common for nationalist conservatives like J. D. Vance to say that America needs severe restrictions on immigration because immigration creates too much cultural diversity, which dissolves the social cohesion and homogeneity of American culture: if America had open borders, it would cease to exist as nation because it would have no distinctive social identity.